jannisborn/us-roadtrip/README.md

 Along the main road through the park there are a lot more such formations, including **Landscape Arch**, **Devil's Garden**, **Fiery Furnace** and so on.
 Most of them are close to the road, so we actually just spend a few hours in the park, although it is of course possible to stay there a lot longer when you want to do all the walks and see all arches.

 We continued south, towards Monument Valley.
-We decided to take some stops at smaller and less well-known places on the way, including firstly the **Manti La Se National Forest** where you can cool down from the hot days in the desert and enjoy some mountain views.
+We decided to take some stops at smaller and less well-known places on the way, including firstly the **Manti La Se National Forest** where you can cool down from the hot days in the deser, enjoy some mountain views and set up camp for free in the forest.

+### Day 10: Manti La Se National Forest - Monument Valley

+Instead of heading south to Monument Valley directly, we spontanously take a detour to the **National Bridges Monument**.
+As it is not as popular (surrounded by Monument Valley and a few national parks), we did not expect much, but it turned out that it was completely worth it going there.
+In this arrea the river carved a beautifully curved canyon into the landscape, leaving thin bridges overhead.
+We can recommend to hike down into the canyon at one of the three bridges, and follow the dried river until you reach a second bridge where you can get back up to the road.
+In total it takes around four hours to do a return trip.

+After visiting the bridges, our navigation system tried to send us back the way we came, to drive south on the highway.
+To avoid this lengthy drive, we decided to take the risk and go south, on a small bumpy road.
+Again, it was totally worth it - you get an awesome view from high up the cliffs onto the spurs of **Monument Valley** and some palace-like rock formations.
+The road is called **Moki Dugway** and winds down the cliff with spectaculous views of the **Valley of God**.

+Don't miss out the **Mexican hat** monument close to the village of the same name, before entering **Monument Valley** where we arrived in the evening and enjoyed the sunset in this very special place.

+### Day 11: Monument Valley - Page

+In the morning, the sun rises right above the monuments.
+Luckily, we were able to borrow bikes from a local (unfortunately there is no officiel bike rental so far), and went around the 13-miles-drive through the valley by bike.
+All the formations are quite different, and each time we were again astonished to see what nature is able to form.

+We left the valley and headed west towards **Page**.
+On the way, we stopped at **Navajo National Monument** where you can visit an archaelogical site and learn about ancestral people living in the area.
+Right before Page, we reached another attraction which we could visit right before its closing in the evening: **Lower Antilope Canyon**.
+Even after seeing all the formations in Monument Valley, we were still completely amazed by this one.
+Just walking through the narrow canyon, where the light makes the walls shine in red and orange, is an incredible experience.

+Although the day was already full of impressions, we took our dinner to another canyon named **Horseshoe Bend** to see the sunset.
+We slept in a motel in Page to finish this day with a shower and a nice soft bed.

+### Day 12: Page - Grand Canyon

 ToDo